- Discretionary assets under management of the world’s 100 largest asset owners totalled US$19 trillion, up 1.7% from last year.

 - Employs a business model that combines a governance budget (essentially resources and processes) and a risk budget (reflecting the mix of financial assets that delivers on the mission).

 Pension funds are the single biggest group of asset owners meeting all the qualifying criteria above.
 Sovereign funds, OCIOs, endowments and foundations also fully qualify.
-Other institutions, such as insurance companies and mutual funds only partly qualify and so have been excluded from this study.
+Other institutions, such as insurance companies and mutual fund partly qualify.